skx/evalfilter/README.md

         Sent    time.Time
     }

-The user could now write following script to let you know that the incoming message was interesting:
+The user could now write the following script to test if an incoming message was worth reacting to:

     //
     // You can see that comments are prefixed with "//".